Below is a list of the questions we are most frequently asked by guests before booking dog sledding trips.

 Are your dogs friendly?

 Our dogs are what we consider "working pets" and are treated with respect and kindness at all times.
-It is always moving for us to see how difficult it is for our guests to say goodbye to their team at the end of a trip.
+There is nothing more rewarding for us than seeing the incredible connection our guests make with our dogs.

 What should I bring?
 How should I dress?

-The only things you need to worry about bringing are clothes and toiletries, we take care of the rest.
-For our winter trips, it is always best to dress in layers.
+For winter trips, it is always best to dress in layers.

-Everything you are required to bring on any of our trips is outlined on “What to Bring”, including specific recommendations.
+Everything you are required to bring on any of our trips is outlined on our “What to Bring” page, and you will be given a detailed packing list and gear guide in your Welcome Package which you will receive when you register.

 How many people can you accomodate?

-It depends on the details of each specific trip, however, generally speaking we can accommodate up to 12 people at any time with the ability to accommodate more and larger groups with advance notice.
+It depends on the details of each specific trip, however, generally speaking we can accommodate up to 6 people at any time with the ability to accommodate more and larger groups with specialized trips and advance notice.

 What kind of meals do you provide?